nodelogicau/semcal/docs/linking/icon.md

 ### Dynamic Icons

 A dynamic icon could be used to impart additional information such as status or progress of the referenced component.

-Dynamic icons should be carefully considered as it would be sourcing information from an external location that is not necessarily synced with the local representation.
+NOTE: Dynamic icons should be carefully considered as it would be sourcing information from an external location that is not necessarily synced with the local representation.

 ## LINK vs ATTACH vs IMAGE